Buying a domain name might not be a top priority when you are starting out.

 Many of our clients are based in the UK so we would always recommend that they purchase a .co.uk domain name too.

 Any further down than that, e.g. to city level is purely a question of choice.
-If you are on a tight budget then maybe that is not the best use of your budget when you are starting out, but you could always come back and buy it later.
+If you are on a tight budget then maybe that is not the best use of your budget to buy a domain name you’re not going to use immediately when you’re just starting out, but you could always come back and buy it later.

 Now if you’re getting a bit concerned about buying all these domains and what will you do with them all, then don’t worry we’ll show you a way to organise them all in a moment.